lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 ## Architecture

+The architecture consists of the following components.

 **SQL Server**.
 The source data is located in a SQL Server database on premises.
 To simulate the on-premises environment, the deployment scripts for this architecture provision a virtual machine in Azure with SQL Server installed.

 **Blob Storage**.
 Before moving the data in SQL Data Warehouse, it is copied over the network into Blob storage.

 **Azure SQL Data Warehouse**.
 SQL Data Warehouse is a distributed system designed to perform analytics on large data.
 It supports massive parallel processing (MPP), which makes it suitable for running high-performance analytics.

 Consider SQL Data Warehouse when you have large amounts of data (more than 1 TB) and are running an analytics workload.
 SQL Data Warehouse is not a good fit for OLTP workloads or smaller data sets (< 250GB).
 For data sets less than 250GB, consider Azure SQL Database or SQL Server.
-For more information, see [Data warehousing](../../data-guide/relational-data/data-warehousing.md)
+For more information, see [Data warehousing](../../data-guide/relational-data/data-warehousing.md).

 **Azure Analysis Services**.
 Analysis Services is a full managed service that provides data modeling capabilities and data modeling functionality.
 It is used to create a semantic model that can users can query to gain insight.
 Analysis Services is especially useful in a BI dashboard scenario.
 In this architecture, Analysis Service reads data from the data warehouse to process the semantic model, and efficiently serves dashboard queries.
 It also supports elastic concurrency, by scaling out replicas for faster query processing.